 As a result of this learning activity, the participant will be able to:

-The article is authored by Dr. Alejandro Ávila.
+The article on intersubjectivity in psychoanalysis is authored by Dr. Alejandro Ávila.
 Dr. Ávila is a Professor of Psychoanalytic Psychotherapy at Complutense University in Madrid.
 He is a training member and honorary president of the Institute of Relationship Psychotherapy, and serves as a board member of the International Association for Relational Psychoanalysis and Psychotherapy and chair of the organization’s Spanish chapter.

 The article was selected by Michael J. Gerson, PhD (Instructor).
 Dr. Gerson is a licensed psychologist, psychoanalyst, and marriage and family therapist.
-He is a core faculty member in the Graduate School of Psychology at California Lutheran University and active clinician.
+He is a professor emeritus in the Graduate School of Psychology at California Lutheran University and active clinician.
 He has been training other clinicians for over 30 years, both in his private practice, in community counseling centers, and in graduate programs.

 We are committed to respecting diversity in all of its forms, including age, gender, gender identity, sexual orientation, race, ethnicity, culture, national origin, language, socioeconomic status, religion, and disability.
 We also strive to make all of our activities accessible to individuals with special needs or disabilities.
 Please contact the Director at firstname.lastname@example.org if you ever have any questions or concerns regarding any of our programs.